Ouxsoft/LuckByDice/docs/api/turn.rst

       Default: ``null``
     :returns: Turn::setByString()

-  .. php:method:: public __toString () -> string

-    :returns: string --

   .. php:method:: public getCup () -> Cup

-    Gets a :class:`Cup` containing all Collections
+    Gets a :class:`Cup` containing all Collections of :class:`Dice`

     :returns: :class:`Cup` --

-  .. php:method:: public getLimitMaxRoll ()

-    Get whether a limit is set on max roll

-  .. php:method:: public getLimitMinRoll ()
+  .. php:method:: public getExtraBonus () -> int

-    Get whether a limit is set on min roll
+    Get extra bonuses that could not be absorbed by dice.
+This could be used for determining critical, etc. in game engines, etc.

+    :returns: int --

   .. php:method:: public getLuck () -> int